vitessio/website/content/en/docs/reference/vreplication/create.md

 ###### Uses

 * Improve performance by picking a tablet in cells in network proximity with the target
-* To reduce bandwidth costs by skipping cells that are in different availability zones
+* Reduce bandwidth costs by skipping cells that are in different availability zones
 * Select cells where replica lags are lower
 </div>